prakhosha/prakhosha.github.io/index.md

 title: Home
 permalink: /
 ---
-This is a journal in which I keep all of my thoughts and projects.
+This is a journal in which I keep my thoughts and projects.
 This is a public journal in which not every thoughts and projects of mine are kept here.

 # Selected journals